Frequently Asked Questions (FAQs)

 Professor Ron Rivest, MIT (co-inventor of RSA encryption)

 Professor Adi Shamir, Weizmann (co-inventor of RSA encryption)

 Can I see the SecureDNA code?

-All code for system operation will soon be made open-source (under a dual MIT/Apache license) and available for inspection.
+All code for system operation is open-source (under a dual MIT/Apache license) and available for inspection.
 For security reasons, the database and the process for generating the database are not open source.